kfstorm/carnivore/README.md

 1. Trigger web page archiving by various methods.
     - Paste a URL to the interactive CLI.
-    - Send a URL to a Telegram channel with a Telegram bot involved.
+    - Send a URL to a Telegram bot or a Telegram channel with a Telegram bot involved.
     - (More triggering methods could be added as needed.)
 2. Archive the web page with various formats.
     - A single HTML file with all CSS/JavaScript/image/... resources included.
 Looks exactly like the original web page.
 (Thank you, [monolith](https://github.com/Y2Z/monolith)!)